Downtown Amarillo Development

 To apply for TIRZ funding or for additional questions, contact Kelley Shaw, (806) 378-3020.

 Civic Center Area Redevelopment - DAI is working with the City to redevelop a 54-block area surrounding the Civic Center.
 The initial catalyst project includes a convention hotel, multi-purpose entertainment venue and parking garage.
 NewcrestImage, who developed the Courtyard by Marriott at the Fisk downtown, will build and operate the 225-room convention hotel.
 The City will construct the 750-space parking garage which will provide parking for the public, as well as provide leased space for the hotel and for Potter County.
 Design is underway on both the hotel and parking garage.
 The Local Government Corporation, which manages the project, is exploring a process for construction and operation of the MPEV.
+A market analysis was completed to determine the feasibility of the MPEV, market impact, and recommendations for size and operations.
 To review lease and development contracts on the project, click here.
 For more information, click here.

 New Office Tower - The Opus Group is developing a $42 million office building, to be located on the block bounded by Buchanan, 7th, Pierce and 8th.
 This is the first new construction of an office building in decades downtown.
 Xcel Energy will be the primary tenant in the building, which will be across the street from the site for the multi-purpose entertainment center.